bdtripp/portland_art_supply/README.md

 Visit the site at http://bdtripp.com/portland_art_supply/
 <br/>

 To view an ERD of the PAS database, visit my portfolio site at http://www.bdtripp.com/ .
-Click on the “View Details” button under the “Projects” section.
+Click on the “View Details” button for PAS under the “Projects” section.
 Then click on the document icon to the right of “Data Modeling”.
 <br/>

 **Code Highlights:**